rahulgopinath/rahulgopinath.github.io/_posts/2020-03-02-combinatory-parsing.markdown

 Combinatory parsing (i.e parsing with [combinators](https://en.wikipedia.org/wiki/Combinatory_logic)) was introduced by William H Burge in his seminal work [Recursive Programming Techniques -- The systems programming series](https://archive.org/details/recursiveprogram0000burg) in 1975.
+(It was called _Parsing Relations_ in that book.
+See page 174).
 Unfortunately, it took until 2001 for the arrival of [Parsec](/references/#leijen2001parsec), and for combinatory programming to be noticed by the wider world.

 While Parsec is a pretty good library, it is often hard to understand for